austintude/austintude/README.md

 I'm a multilingual, Masters holding, Texas Teacher certified, online marketing certified, university lecturing, WordPress template building, content writing, accelerated mobile pages specializing, web-development and digital marketing small business owner and world traveling father of four.
 <br />
-- 🔭 I’m currently working on Free AMP Templates [Free AMP Templates](https://free-amp-templates.github.io)
+- 🔭 I’m currently working on the custom AMP WP Multi Theme [AMP WP Multi Theme](https://github.com/austintude/amp-wp-template-multi)
 - 🌱 I’m currently specialising in AMP [Accelerated Mobile Pages](https://amp.dev)
 - 💬 Ask me about anything [here](https://github.com/austintude/austintude/issues)
 - ⚡ Fun fact: Two of my sites have been featured in Google's AMP-WP plugin showcase.
 Of the 500K+ active installations across the globe, only 5 agencies (to date) and 60 websites (again, to date) have been showcased, and two of them are mine! **See for yourself** : My agency (Austintatious Design) is showcased in the Agency Showcase [Agency Showcase](https://amp-wp.org/showcases/?showcase_type=agency) AND My client Hill Country Land Improvement has been showcased in the 'Standard/Native' Use group [Standard | Website](https://amp-wp.org/showcases/?showcase_type=website&template_mode=native)